 The dosage for doxycycline can vary quite a bit depending on what it is being used to treat.
 Doxycycline may also be prescribed as a short course or a long course of a month or more for some stubborn infections.
 Always follow your veterinarian’s instructions as printed on the label.

 Doxycycline is most frequently given by mouth—either as a tablet, a capsule, or a suspension.
-It should be given with food to help minimize side effects.1 Doxycycline should not be given with dairy products as it inhibits the absorption.
+It should be given with food to help minimize side effects.1 Doxycycline should not be given with dairy products as it inhibits absorption.

 What If I Miss a Dose?